-A delightfully moist and perfectly spiced vegan pumpkin bread topped with candied pecans for the ultimate fall pastry or DIY holiday gift.
+You’re going to love this delightfully moist and perfectly spiced vegan pumpkin bread.
+It’s topped with brown sugar glaze and toasted pecans for the ultimate fall pastry or homemade holiday gift.

 This vegan pumpkin bread should be a staple in your households this holiday season.
-Not only does it make a great DIY gift (as some of you already know) but it’s also the perfect accompaniment to winter soups and chai tea lattes all fall and winter long.
+Not only does it make a great DIY food gift but it’s also the perfect accompaniment to winter soups and chai tea lattes all holiday season long.

 So whisk until those dry ingredients are perfectly uniform.

 In a separate bowl (or liquid measuring cup) mix together your wet ingredients.
-That’s the pumpkin purée, sugars, apple sauce, coconut oil, and vanilla extract.
+That’s the pumpkin purée, sugars, apple sauce, oil, and Watkins All Natural Original Gourmet Baking Vanilla Extract.
 Again you want to really combine these ingredients until smooth and even.

 Combine the wet ingredients with the dry, mixing until you have a uniform batter.
 Don’t over-mix as this will make your pumpkin bread dense and gummy.
 Because pumpkin bread is quite heavy with the pumpkin already, this is even more important to keep in mind.